Spanish court to investigate Iberdrola CEO in alleged spying case - News Break

 In Spain, being placed under investigation does not necessarily lead to indictment.
 No formal charges can be brought until the first phase of an investigation is completed.

-It will also investigate whether Iberdrola hired Villarejo to repel local opposition to a power plant in southern Spain, and to obtain information about Manuel Pizarro, former chairman of utility Endesa (ELE.MC).
+It will also investigate whether Iberdrola hired Villarejo to repel local opposition to a power plant in southern Spain, and to obtain information about Manuel Pizarro, former chairman of utility Endesa.

 ACS and Endesa were not immediately available for comment.